 - Keep an eye out – Does anything look suspicious?
 Be aware of strange or unexpected visitors or cars parked in the parking lot overnight.
 If you see something, alert a security guard or police.

 - Landscaping – A well manicured yard makes for a beautiful work facility, but make sure you are not doing more harm than good.
-Shrubbery provides a clean presentation but can also be an excellent hiding place for unexpected visitors.
+Shrubbery provides a clean presentation but can also be an excellent hiding place for a person to commit burglary.

 - Mail Call – If you decide to close the office for a long holiday weekend or let your employees have an extended Christmas break, make sure you designate someone to pick up the mail.
 Allowing papers and envelopes to pile up tells your burglar that no one has been there for quite sometime, and to make himself at home.